The Clear Edge

 The answer: When you hit specific revenue thresholds that justify the investment.

-Below $50K: Automation costs more time than it saves (setup + maintenance > time saved).
+• Below $50K: Automation costs more time than it saves (setup and maintenance take more than the time saved).

-Below $100K: Sophisticated infrastructure is premature.
-Costs more than it returns.
+• Below $100K: Sophisticated infrastructure is premature and costs more than it returns.

 • Tool cost: $200/month